marimeireles/discord-scraper/README.md

     python discord_scraper.py
     ```

-3. `python your_script_name.py`
+3. The script will prompt you to enter the name of the Discord server and the bot token.
+    - For the server name, enter the name of the Discord server you want to collect messages from.
+    - For the bot token, paste the token you copied earlier.
+4. Check the Output
-4. The script will print all messages from the specified channel to the console.
-You can modify the script to save these messages to a file if needed.
+    - The script will save all messages from each text channel to a separate text file, named after the channel (e.g., `general_messages.txt`, `random_messages.txt`, etc.).
+    - Messages that could not be accessed will be reported in the console.